 More about me

 In my (rare) free time, you'll find me binging full TV shows, watching movies, and trying not to burn down my apartment.
 You'll occasionally find me at a concert, but I'm much more of a "blaring music and annoying the neighbors"-type.
+I'm a bit of a digital photography nerd, and am constantly traveling hectically.

 Harvard University